csummers-dev/goodbook-ios/README.md

 An iOS Bible reading, journaling, and study app built with SwiftUI and MVVM.

+## Vision

+- Beautiful, clean, minimal Bible reading experience with no distractions.
+- Absolutely no ads, telemetry, analytics, or tracking.
+- Always free and open source.
+- Private by default; your data lives on your device.

 ## Highlights

 - Modular architecture: Models, Services, ViewModels, Views